lconnolley/Tol-Pal-model/README.md

 - conc_cells.m, finds the correlation between concentration and cell length
 - import_other_data.m, imports data from excel files and saves it in a .mat file
 - main.m, calls functions to import data from an excel file, process and plot this data and save the results in a .mat file, if .mat file already exists then plots existing data
-- plot_some, plots the results of data from multiple datasets, plots the average kymograph, violin plot and effective diffusion coefficient
+- plot_some.m, plots the results of data from multiple datasets, plots the average kymograph, violin plot and effective diffusion coefficient
 - TolA_dist.m, loads TolA overexpression .mat file and plots data

-.MAT files:

-- *.mat, MATLAB data files with fluorescence data, the pixel size and the binning factor to use, as well as the produced results